Offer Alarm Icon

 When the beads become saturated, a regeneration cycle cleans them by flushing out the minerals using a brine solution, usually made with salt.

+To get the most out of this system, it’s best to have your water softener installed by a licensed professional who can ensure everything works properly and meets local code.
 Rayne Water offers a range of top-notch water softeners designed to make your life easier.

-Choosing the Right Water Softener
+How to Choose the Right Water Softener for Your Home

 Before selecting a water softener, you need to know your water’s hardness level.